Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 5. See Bergenhus fortress

-While wandering through Bryggen, go a little further to see Bergenhus Festnin (Bergenhus Fortress) at the entrance of Bergen harbour.
+While wandering through Bryggen, go a little further to see Bergenhus Festnin (Bergenhus Fortress) at the entrance of Bergen harbor.
 This stone castle goes back to the 1240s and the most recent buildings are from World War II.
 Back in the day it contained the royal residences and was used to help protect the city when it was the country’s capital.
 The Royal Norwegian Navy still controls the fortress today and even has some people stationed here.

 6. Pop into all four of the Kode Museums